-7.23 Minor and significant positive effects are expected for most of the housing allocation policies with regards to health and wellbeing as they are either located in proximity to open spaces and GP surgeries, and/or the allocation policy requires development to contribute to health and wellbeing, such as by improving opportunities for access to sport and physical activities, incorporating public green space for recreational purposes or contributing to healthcare facilities.
-In addition, minor positive effects are expected for the employment site allocation at Apleyhead, as the policy requires development to contribute to health and wellbeing, such as by providing open space, footpaths and cycle paths.
+7.23 Minor and significant positive effects are expected for most of the housing allocation policies with regards to health and wellbeing as they are either located in proximity to open spaces and GP surgeries, and/or the allocation policy are required to provide new and/or improved social and community infrastructure to meet the needs of the development, such as by improving opportunities for access to sport and physical activities or incorporating public green space for recreational purposes.
+In addition, minor positive effects are expected for the employment site allocation at Apleyhead, as the policy requires development to contribute to health and wellbeing, such as by providing connectivity to green/blue infrastructure, footpaths and cycle paths.

 7.24 A few allocation policies are, however, expected to have negative effects.
-For example, development proposed through Policy 18: HS3 - Radford Street, Worksop and Policy 20: Site HS5 - Talbot Road, Worksop could result in the loss of footpaths and open space, which could reduce access to such features and therefore have negative effects on health and wellbeing.
-However, Local Plan policies seek to improve health and reduce health inequalities, particularly through Policy ST44: Promoting Health and Wellbeing which focuses on improving recreational activity, improved environmental quality, delivering new healthcare facilities and open space and reducing crime through design and other safety measures.
+For example, development proposed through

+Policy 18: HS3 - Radford Street and Policy 20: HS5 - Talbot Road, Worksop could result in the loss of footpaths and open space, which could reduce access to such features and therefore have negative effects on health and wellbeing.
+However, Local Plan policies seek to improve health and reduce health inequalities, particularly through Policy ST44: Promoting Health and Well-being which focuses on improving recreational activity, improved environmental quality, delivering new healthcare facilities and open space and reducing crime through design and other safety measures.
 The policy also requires larger residential schemes to provide a Health Impact Assessment and promote the Council's 'Healthy Bassetlaw' scheme.
-Policy ST5: Worksop Central Area will provide more residents with opportunities to walk and cycle day-to-day, seeks to improve pedestrian and cycle connectivity and encourages the improvement in the quality of public spaces and the social amenity of the Chesterfield Canal and River Ryton.
-In addition, Policy ST15: Housing Distribution focusses most housing development in locations with good opportunities for walking and cycling dayto-day.
-Policy ST45: Protection and Enhancement of Community Facilities seeks to protect existing and create new services and facilities (such as GPs) and Policy ST46: Delivering Quality, Accessible Open Space seeks to maintain and enhance publicly accessible open space.
+Policy ST5: Worksop Central will provide more residents with opportunities to walk and cycle day-to-day, seeks to improve pedestrian and cycle connectivity and encourages the improvement in the quality of public spaces and the social amenity of the Chesterfield Canal and River Ryton.
+In addition, Policy ST15: Housing Distribution focusses most housing development in locations with good opportunities for walking and cycling day-to-day.
+Policy ST45: Promoting Community Services and Facilities seeks to protect existing and create new services and facilities (such as GPs) and Policy ST46: Delivering Quality Open Space seeks to maintain and enhance publicly accessible open space.
 Policy ST47: Promoting Sport and Recreation seeks to provide sports and leisure facilities across the district.
 In addition, Strategic Objective 5 directly seeks to address health and wellbeing in Bassetlaw through the provision of enhanced and improved social and environmental infrastructure.